 MCEF Grant Program

-The Montgomery County Educational Foundation (MCEF) is pleased to announce the opportunity for teachers, administrators and PTAs/PTOs to apply for grants for the fall of 2017.
+The Montgomery County Educational Foundation (MCEF) is pleased to announce the opportunity for teachers, administrators and PTAs/PTOs to apply for grants for the 2018-2019 school year.
 A typical grant award ranges from $250 up to a maximum of $1,000.
-Thanks to the continued support of several donors, we can already announce the following sponsored grants:
+Thanks to the continued support of several donors and our MCPS payroll deduction program, we can already announce the following sponsored grants:

 - Corning, Inc. Foundation Grant for STEAM Initiatives